Retail format: High Street store

-High Street store is a term used widely in the United Kingdom where more than 5,000 High Streets where a variety of stores congregate along a main road.
+High Street store is a term used widely in the United Kingdom, where more than 5,000 High Streets have a variety of stores congregating along a main road.
 Stores situated in the High Street provide for the needs of a local community, and often give a locality a unique identity.

 Hypermarkets

 A hypermarket (also known as hypermart) provides variety and huge volumes of exclusive merchandise at low margins.
-The operating cost is comparatively less than other retail formats; may be defined as "a combined supermarket and discount store, at least 200000 sqft or larger, that sells a wide variety of food and general merchandise at a low price."
+The operating cost is comparatively less than other retail formats; it may be defined as "a combined supermarket and discount store, at least 200000 sqft or larger, that sells a wide variety of food and general merchandise at a low price."

 Market square

-A market square is a city square where traders set up temporary stalls and buyers browse for purchases.
+A market square is a city square where traders set up temporary stalls, and buyers browse for purchases.
 In England, such markets operate on specific days of the week.
 This kind of market is very ancient, and countless such markets are still in operation around the world.